Do you have hiring plan questions? We have answers to common questions from fast-growing companies like yours.

-In case you haven’t noticed, we’re really big fans of data at OpenComp.
+In case you haven’t noticed, we’re really big fans of pay data at OpenComp.
 You can never have too much, especially when it comes to compensation and people-related things.
-Data reveals how your programs are doing, what’s working, and what’s not.
+Pay data reveals how your programs are doing, what’s working, and what’s not.

 Tip 2: Tap talent acquisition for market trends

 Talent acquisition is on top of everything that’s happening in the market.
 Keep open the line of communication between talent acquisition and other decision makers in the hire planning process.
 Share feedback, trends, and insights – positive and negative – to build a successful plan.

 Tip 3: Know you needs before hiring